nightroman/FarNet/FarNet/Readme.txt

 Source   : http://code.google.com/p/farnet/

 = DESCRIPTION =

-FarNet is Far Manager .NET API and runtime infrastructure for .NET modules.
-It exposes Far Manager API in comfortable object oriented way and does most of the low level routine jobs for its modules.
-Modules normally contain only tiny pieces of boilerplate framework code.
+FarNet provides the .NET API for Far Manager and the runtime infrastructure for .NET modules.
+The API is exposed in comfortable object oriented way and most of tedious programming job is done internally.
+User modules normally contain only tiny pieces of boilerplate framework code.

 = PREREQUISITES =

  - .NET Framework 2.0+